The Importance of Meeting Minutes in Project Management

 I would agree with (Cantarelli, 2017) who points out that people responsible for taking meeting minutes should be prepared, for example reading previous minutes in order to take confidence with them.
 It is important to arrive at the meeting room before the meeting begins in order to be prepared to note essential things like who is present or absent and to know the topics which will be discussed, especially if the person taking the minutes is not very familiar with the subjects of the meeting.
 Writing minutes is not a dictation exercise.
 It is a summary.
 Of course, making a summary of things discussed rather than written is not easy.

 Usually, meeting minutes are recorded on a laptop or tablet.
-That way it enables quick review of spelling, grammar and it may be disseminated to meeting participants quick and easy.
-Sometimes even cloud solutions are used such as Microsoft One Note as part of organization’s Share Point solution.
+That way it enables quick review of spelling and grammar and it may be disseminated to meeting participants quickly and easily.
+Sometimes even cloud solutions are used such as Microsoft One Note as part of the organization’s Share Point solution.
 After all, a question came across my mind: why are meeting minutes called that way?
 (Veerman, 2017) takes a guess that it possibly came directly from the Latin ‘minuta scriptura’, meaning ‘small notes’.
 So meeting minutes are a reference to something small, not something that has to do with time.
 That’s why meeting notes are called minutes.

 - Atlassian.
 (2019, August).
 Atlassian.
 Retrieved from Atlassian: https://www.atlassian.com/time-wasting-at-work-infographic (accessed on: 20th August 2019)

 - Cantarelli, S. (2017).
 The Importance of Taking Meeting Minutes.
 Geneva, Switzerland.